-1) Those who show a lack of proficiency in music history must enroll in and pass ("C" or better) MUS 630: Music History Survey.

-2) Those who show a lack of proficiency in music theory must enroll in and pass ("C" or better) MUS 620: Music Theory Survey or an appropriate undergraduate theory course as a prerequisite to further study in graduate music theory.

-3) Hours gained in these courses cannot be counted toward a degree; both courses (i.e., MUS 620 and MUS 630) must be passed during one's first semester of matriculation.
+- 1) Those who show a lack of proficiency in music history must enroll in and pass ("B" or better) MUS 630: Music History Survey. - 2) Those who show a lack of proficiency in music theory must enroll in and pass ("B" or better) MUS 620: Music Theory Survey or an appropriate undergraduate theory course as a prerequisite to further study in graduate music theory. - 3) Hours gained in these courses cannot be counted toward a degree; both courses (i.e., MUS 620 and MUS 630) must be passed during one's first semester of matriculation.
+Part-time students must complete both courses before earning nine semester hours.